nickrussell2025/MLOps-churn-prediction/README.md

 gcloud config set project your-gcp-project-id
 ```

-**Why this works:**
-- Compute service account automatically has Editor permissions
-- No manual IAM setup required
-- Consistent across all GCP projects

 **For teardown operations:** Compute service account has sufficient permissions for all infrastructure operations including service deletion and IAM policy management.

 ## Monitoring and Observability